 - Check the Better Business Bureau for complaints.
 But if you spot one, don't assume the worst until you read how the consumer's claim was resolved.
 Even contractors make mistakes from time to time.
 But a well-intentioned one will settle customer problems in a professional manner where all parties are satisfied.

-- Confirm that the contractor is bonded, licensed and insured to work in your area.
-To do ask for each number and certification, then confirm if all are up to date.
+- Confirm that the contractor is bonded, licensed, and insured to work in your area.
+Ask for each number and certification, then confirm if all are up to date.